Human mating strategies: Life history strategies

 Life history theory helps to explain differences in timing of sexual relationships, quantity of sexual partners, and parental investment.
 According to this theory, organisms have a limited supply of energy, which they use to develop their bodies.
 This energy is put on a theoretical spectrum of how organisms prioritize energy use.
-At one end of the spectrum, the organism prioritizes speeding up physical development and reaching sexual maturation quickly, which is deemed a fast strategy.
-Additionally, fast strategy organisms seek to have sexual relationships earlier, several mates, and invest little in their offspring.
-On the other end of the spectrum, is slow strategy, where the organism prioritizes development of a high quality body.
-Slow strategy organisms seek to have sexual relationships later, few mates, and invest more heavily in their offspring.
+At one end of the spectrum, the organism prioritizes speeding up physical development and reaching sexual maturation quickly, which is deemed a "fast" strategy.
+Organisms implementing a "fast" strategy seek to have sexual relationships earlier, multiple mates, and to invest less energy in their offspring.
+On the other end of the spectrum is "slow" strategy, in which organisms prioritize physical development.
+"Slow" strategy organisms seek to have sexual relationships later, fewer mates, and invest more heavily in their offspring.

+Generally, fast strategies are developed in populations that are r-selected (r being the maximal intrinsic value of natural increase), and slow strategies are developed in populations that are K-selected (K being the carrying capacity of the population, or how many individuals within a population that their environment can support).
+Species that are r-selected tend to reproduce faster, be specialists, and to be smaller.
+K-selected organisms reproduce less over the course of their lifetimes, but individuals live longer; they are more likely to be larger and to be generalists.
+Species exist along an r-K continuum, rather than being one or the other.
+Humans are considered a K-selected species, meaning that on the whole, they pursue "slow" strategies relative to other species.

+Life history characteristics include age at sexual maturity, gestation period, birth weight, litter size, postnatal growth rates, breastfeeding duration, birth spacing, length of juvenile dependence, level of parental investment, adult body size, and longevity.
+Variation in these traits between individuals, according to life-history theory, is due to homeostasis, reproduction, and growth.
+For example, if more of one species' resources are going towards reproduction than physical growth, then the age at which they reach sexual maturity will be earlier than a species that devotes more energy to physical growth.

 These strategies are unconscious and help increase the organism's reproductive success in a given environment.
-Early childhood environments dictate which strategy a person unconsciously pursues.
-In a hostile environment, risks and unpredictability are increased and therefore survival is less likely than in safe environments.
-A fast strategy is more likely to be pursued by an organism in a hostile environment in order to reach maturity and reproduce quickly.
-In safe environments, an organism is likely to pursue a slow strategy to develop its body first and then reproduce.
-Each strategy is optimized for their specific environmental characteristics.
-Therefore, the life history strategy influences the mating strategy of the individual animal.
-This concept has been applied to humans as well.
-Additionally, there are differences in life history strategies both between and within species.
+Early childhood environments may play a part in which strategy a person unconsciously pursues.
+In a hostile environment, risk and unpredictability is increased and therefore survival is a higher priority.
+A "fast" strategy is more likely to be pursued by populations living in hostile environments in order to reach maturity and reproduce quickly.
+In less risky environments, populations are more likely to pursue a "slow" strategy to physically develop first and then reproduce.
+This concept has been applied to humans as well, though there are differences in life history strategy application both between and within species.